virtualopensystems-kchappuis/arm-trusted-firmware/docs/porting-guide.md

 Perform the platform specific setup to power on an affinity instance, specified by the `MPIDR` (first argument) and `affinity level` (third argument).
-The `state` (fourth argument) contains the current state of that affinity instance (ON or OFF).
-This is useful to determine whether any action must be taken.
-For example, while powering on a CPU, the cluster that contains this CPU might already be in the ON state.
 The platform decides what actions must be taken to transition from the current state to the target state (indicated by the power management operation).
 The generic code expects the platform to return E_SUCCESS on success or E_INTERN_FAIL for any failure.

 #### plat_pm_ops.affinst_off()

 Perform the platform specific setup to power off an affinity instance of the calling CPU.
 It is called by the PSCI `CPU_OFF` API implementation.

-The `affinity level` (first argument) and `state` (second argument) have a similar meaning as described in the `affinst_on()` operation.
-They are used to identify the affinity instance on which the call is made and its current state.
+The `affinity level` (first argument) is used to identify the highest affinity instance that needs to be powered down.
 This gives the platform port an indication of the state transition it must make to perform the requested action.
 For example, if the calling CPU is the last powered on CPU in the cluster, after powering down affinity level 0 (CPU), the platform port should power down affinity level 1 (the cluster) as well.
 The generic code expects the handler to succeed.

 #### plat_pm_ops.affinst_suspend()